scchow/PneuNet/README.md

 You can optionally specify a gait file after.
 If none is specified, the user will be prompted to choose as normal.

 ## PWM Output
-This program will set the duty cycle of Arduino PWM pins as specified in the motion config file.
+This program will set the duty cycle of Arduino Mega 2560 PWM pins as specified in the motion config file.
 This is the main purpose of this program.
-Look up the PWM-capable pins and change `PINS` and `PIN_COUNT` in `arduino.ino` accordingly before compiling for your particular Arduino board.
 See the "Arduino" section for details on the protocol used for the serial connection.

 ## Editor/Visualizer Mode
 Use the editor/visualizer mode to print extra parsing info alongside a matrix of amplitudes showing when and how much each actuation will be.
 This can help clarify what a timeline has defined or where an error is.
 Run the program with `main.py -e [filename]` to launch into this mode, or select it from the main menu.